Just about every time I network with other marijuana growers, we share complaints about nutrients companies and their products.

 Their quality control protocols are inferior or nil; even their labeling and packaging can be defective or misleading.

-Now in case you’re wondering why it’s so important to have authentic science-based cannabis-specific nutrients research, remember cannabis is a miracle plant producing proprietary compounds no other plant produces.
+Why is it so important to have authentic science-based cannabis-specific nutrients research, remember cannabis is a miracle plant producing proprietary compounds no other plant produces?

 Conversely, inferior nutrients and other faulty inputs harm cannabis plants, limiting harvest weight and cannabinoid/terpenoid percentages, setting you up for heartbreaking, money-wasting, profit-busting crop failures.